octodemo/VPHPA/README.md

+*Note: This repo has Psalm, PHPStan, Devskim, and PHPMD as actions, but they're all `workflow_dispatch` so you can run them manually, as experimenting in here with all of them running got old pretty quick.

 # DAMN VULNERABLE WEB APPLICATION

 Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.